runstats21/stat-386-projects/_posts/2022-09-20-RWebscrapeTutorial.md

 ## 1. Install and Load Rvest and Tidyverse packages

-In order to scrape data from a webpage in R, you will need to install and load the `rvest` package.
+In order to scrape data from a web page in R, you will need to install and load the `rvest` package.
 Additionally, this tutorial uses a pipe operator to steamline the scraping process, which can be accessed by installing and loading the `tidyverse` library.
 If you already have the rvest and tidyverse packages installed, you do not need to install them again.

 ```r
 # install packages, as applicable